amdl25/foodwaste-app/README.md

 The frontend runs on `http://localhost:3000` and calls the API at `http://localhost:8000` (configured in `app/frontend/src/pages/config.js`).

 ## Notes
-- The `.env` file is not part of the repository.
-Never commit it.
 - This is a learning project.
 Authentication is basic email and password matching.